 Once a Card Type is enabled, it appears in the Card Types palette on the Add card window at the bottom.
 Click the required Card Type, enter details and then click the Save icon on the toolbar.

 Add a Card from the Backlog Board

 Note that If you have defined lanes on the board, you should select the first column in the Lane that shows up below.
 The card attribute-enabled lane displays the lane based on the attribute value of the card.
 For example, if the card is tagged ‘Critical’, only the Critical lane name is displayed.
-For custom label-enabled lane, you can select from any one of the lane.
+For a custom label-enabled lanes, you can select from any one of the lanes.

 SwiftKanban provides a separate Backlog Board, where you can view your backlog in the form of cards and push them to the board quickly.
 You can view the card details up front as on the board and decide which cards to push to the board.

 Select the Backlog Board menu available in the Main menu bar.
 The cards, if added as Backlog from the Backlog view or Card Type List View are shown here.
 Click the Add to Board icon to push the card to the board, which appears on mouse-over on the card.
 Card Menu is also available for the cards on mouse-over, enabling collaboration and card-related actions on the Backlog Board.
 If required, add cards to the Backlog Board by clicking the ADD CARD button on the top menu bar.
 It works similar to the Kanban board Add Card feature.
 You will find other important board features on the Side toolbar to focus and prioritize cards- Board Filter, Legend, and Card Sizing Views.

 The Backlog Board can be organized more effectively based on card attributes to help you quickly locate and push cards with the specific attribute value.
 Moreover, the category lanes. resets the attribute value of the card when you move it to another category lane.